Robovison/RoboVision_Robot/project_documentation/handover_documentation/installation_mask_rcnn.md

 - Execute `sudo python3 get_pip.py`
 - Install numpy with python3.x, where x < 8 `pip3 install numpy`

+If there is an error regarding "no module found _lzma" => you have to downgrade scikit-image to 0.16.2 with `$ python3.7 -m pip install scikit-image==0.16.2`

 2. When running the demo.ipynb (`jupyter notebook samples/demo.ipynb`)

    ```
    ImportError                               Traceback (most recent call last)
    <ipython-input-1-ebe7095df7bb> in <module>